 During the lease term, the right-of-use asset is always depreciated on a straight-line basis over the term of the lease.
 The lease liability is adjusted using the effective interest method and taking the lease payments into account.

 The right-of-use assets are reported in the balance sheet under those items in which the assets underlying the lease would have been recognized if the Volkswagen Group had been their beneficial owner.
 For this reason, the right-of-use assets are presented under noncurrent assets, mostly in property, plant and equipment, as of the balance sheet date and included in impairment tests of property, plant and equipment conducted in accordance with IAS 36.

-There are practical expedients for short-term and low-value leases; the Volkswagen Group makes use of this option and therefore does not recognize right-of-use assets or liabilities for these types of leases.
+Practical expedients are allowed for short-term and low-value leases; the Volkswagen Group makes use of this option and therefore does not recognize right-of-use assets or liabilities for these types of leases.
 In this respect, the lease payments will continue to be recognized in the income statement.
-Leases are accounted for as of low value if the value of the leased asset as new is no higher than €5,000.
+Leases are accounted for being as of low value if the value of the leased asset when new is no higher than €5,000.
 Furthermore, the accounting rules of IFRS 16 are not applied to leases of intangible assets.

 A large number of leases contain extension and termination options.
 The determination of the lease terms considers all relevant facts and circumstances that create an economic incentive to exercise or not to exercise the option.
 Optional periods are taken into account in determining the lease term, if it is reasonably certain that the option will or will not be exercised.

 The accounting treatment of lease assets is based on the classification into operating leases and finance leases.
 The classification is made on the basis of the distribution of risks and rewards incidental to ownership of the lease asset.